tkn-tub/ns3-gym/src/lte/doc/source/lte-testing.rst

 The test suite ``lte-x2-handover-measures`` checks the correct functionality of the handover algorithm.
 The scenario being tested is a topology with two, three or four eNBs connected by an X2 interface.
 The eNBs are located in a straight line in the X-axes.
-A UE moves along the X-axes going from the neighbourhood of one eNB to the next eNB.
+A UE moves along the X-axes going from the neighborhood of one eNB to the next eNB.
 Each test case is a particular instance of this scenario defined by the following parameters:

  - the number of eNBs in the X-axes